arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ## Conclusion

-This tutorial went through the basics of the Opta.
-Now you should know how to program the LEDs on the board.
-We also showed how to program the programmable button on the device.
-The analog inputs and the out relays were also covered.
-After going through this tutorial you should be ready to go into the other Opta tutorials and learn more about the device and its features.
+This tutorial went through the basics of the Opta device.
+Now you know how to program the LEDs of the PLC, use the user-programmable button to create additional modes and features, and program the relays and digital and analog inputs.
+With the additional connection of the Opta to the Arduino Cloud, Opta can be programmed online, create HMI interfaces accessible on any device, and even be updated through an OTA using professional encryption security.

 ### Next Steps